Skip to contentSkip to footer

 Tools like Browsersync or Ghostery leads to a janky experience in Polypane because Polypane syncs faster than those tools.

-Polypane already syncs scrolling, navigation and events.
+Polypane already syncs scrolling, navigation and input events.
 Polypane does this in-process, but tools like Browser-sync and Ghostery use a local webserver.
 This makes them (slightly) slower than Polypane.
 Because of that these tools can actually reset your scrolling: they're syncing state from a moment ago while Polypane has already synced the next scroll event, so they cause your site to "scroll back".
-It's a situation where milliseconds matter and the extra round-trip to a server are enough to get the wires crossed.
+It's a situation where milliseconds matter and the extra round-trip to a server is enough to get the wires crossed.

 PP